-Developers know how to best use debug in WordPress and it’s WP_DEBUG constant to get through potential problems and bugs their code might have.
-But, for regular users, using debug mode can be a very much confusing and can cause more problems than it can help solve.
+Developers know how to best use debug in WordPress and WordPress WP_DEBUG constant to get through potential problems and bugs their code might have.
+But, for regular users, using debug mode can be very confusing and can cause more problems than it can help solve.

 - Notices: These errors are trivial and non-critical, and these errors are not displayed by default and they can’t stop code execution (variable not defined yet, for example).

 - Warnings: These are errors that also don’t stop code execution, but they are displayed to the user since they point to a code problem that can cause further issues (failed to include file, for example).

 - Fatal Errors: These are critical errors that are displayed and that will also stop code execution.
 These errors point to a problem that prevents further execution (missing class or function, for example).

 - Parse Errors: These are critical errors that are caused by invalid PHP code (missing semi-colons or some other unexpected characters).

 By default, WordPress debug mode is disabled.
 Error handling and display depends on the server settings.
 In most cases, this means that errors will not be displayed (even fatal errors), but they should be logged into the file (again, depends on server settings, and it can happen that logging of errors is disabled).

 To enable WordPress debug mode, you need to add WP_DEBUG constant set to TRUE into wp-config.php file.
 You need to have this line in your wp-config.php:

 This will activate error reporting for all types of errors including strict and deprecated errors.
 There are two more debug constants that can be used if WP_DEBUG is active: